mike42/vfio-vm-switcher/README.md

 This is designed for situations where you have multiple VM definitions which use the same hardware, so only one can be powered on at a time.

-This is a simple API which runs on the host, and allows the guest ask for itself to be shut down, and have a different VM booted up instead.
-This allows the user to swap between VM's without switching mouse/keyboard/monitor input to the host operating system.
+This repository contains a simple API which runs on the host, and allows the guest ask for itself to be shut down, and have a different VM booted up instead.
+This allows a user of a VM with GPU passthrough to swap to a different VM, without needing to switch mouse/keyboard/monitor input to the host operating system.

 ## Installation notes